manifold-systems/manifold/docs/manifold-templates.md

 to provide deterministic code completion, navigation, usage searching, and refactoring.
 Additionally the IntelliJ plugin enables incremental compilation and hot swap debugging, allowing you to make template changes in a running application.

+> Clone the [Manifold sample Web App project](https://github.com/manifold-systems/manifold-sample-web-app) to quickly begin experimenting with ManTL templates using the Manifold IntelliJ plugin.

 ## Table of Contents
 * [Installing](#installing)
 * [Usage](#usage)